Mike-Veilleux/mike-veilleux.github.io/README.md

 ## Description

 This is my portfolio page.
 It is a representation of my development journey.
-As I keep furthering my knowledge, I will apply the techniques I have learned on this site.
-The content will mostly be based on my skill set and interests.
+As I further my knowledge, I will apply the techniques learned on this site.
+The content will be based on my skill set and interests.

 Here's a list of the tech I'll be using:
 * MongoDB